cloudflare/terraform-provider-cloudflare/website/docs/r/logpush_job.html.markdown

 for how to use that resource and the third party provider documentation if you choose to automate the intermediate step of fetching the ownership challenge contents.

+~> **Important:** If you're using this approach, the `destination_conf` values must match identically in all resources.
+Otherwise the challenge validation will fail.

 ```hcl
 resource "cloudflare_logpush_ownership_challenge" "ownership_challenge" {
   zone_id = "d41d8cd98f00b204e9800998ecf8427e"